 Barrel socks are mandatory.
-The material must be capable of containing and not allowing any BB penetration from airsoft rifles, with a way to affix them via tension on the gun.
+The material must be capable of not allowing any BB penetration and have a way to affix them via tension on the gun.
 IE: an elastic barrel sock, these can be purchased on field.

 Pistols or small guns that are only able to be holstered do not need a barrel sock but must have their magazine out, chambers clear, on safe and in holster.